EB1A Criteria: What USCIS is Really Looking For

 5. What forms do I need to file an EB1A?

-Similarly, to any employment based green card petition, you must file a form I-140 along with the required fees.
+Similarly, to any employment based green card petition, you must file a form I-140 along with the required fees and the filing must be supported by evidence meeting the EB1A requirements.
 Keep in mind that USCIS updates their fees and forms regularly, so you want to make sure you are paying and using the latest editions.

 Pending on where you were born (country of chargeability) you may be able to submit an I-485 Adjustment of Status application along with your I-140 petition.
 To know, check the current month’s visa bulletin, as it is updated two weeks before the month ends.
 There, you will be able to see that your priority date based on your country of chargeability is current.
 You will know it is current when it says “C” under the “First Preference” section of the chart.
 The adjustment of status application allows for those who are presently in lawful status, physically inside the United States, to apply for a green card.
 If you are not inside the US, you can apply for an immigrant visa (consequently, a US green card), abroad at the US Consulate, through the process known as consular processing.
 For this process, you’ll need to fill out a DS-260 with the Department of State.